 Over Dyeing Yarn With Acid Dye

-Have you ever found yourself in a different country on an accidental yarn crawl surrounded by sales and selection your not emotionally equipped to handle so you black out then a few hours later you find yourself being laughed at by border security who can’t believe you spend “How much?!” on yarn and fabric in 36 hours?
-Oh yeah.
+Have you ever found yourself in a different country on an accidental yarn crawl surrounded by sales and selection you’re not emotionally equipped to handle so you black out then a few hours later you find yourself being laughed at by border security who can’t believe you spent “How much?!” on yarn and fabric in 36 hours?
+Oh, yeah.

 Not that I regret anything I bought, but I did buy a few skeins without really thinking through their end use.
 Specifically, 3 skeins of a ‘pink frost’ merino.
 I chose the colour to branch out from the deeper hues I tend to gravitate towards, I thought “Hey this colour is lovely why don’t I wear it!”.
 Then I got home and said, “Hey this colour is lovely and I don’t wear it because it makes me look malnourished.”
 Sigh…